 Are you wanting to invest in the stock market but don’t know where to start?
 You’re not alone.
-Buying stocks is a simple process.
+Buying stocks online is a simple process.
 But doing the research can be a bit overwhelming if it’s your first rodeo.
 But don’t fret.
 Read on for a step-by-step guide on how to buy stocks.

 Table of Contents

 - 1 Step 1: Setup a Brokerage Account

 - 3 Step 3: Get a Quote

 - 4 Step 4: Place an Order